aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

     verdi run launch_auto-wannier_workflow.py --protocol 'testing' --kpoints-scf 0.2 --kpoints-nscf 0.4 --xsf CaO.xsf

-You can replace CaO.xsf with any other structure that you find in the xsf folder, e.g. CsH.xsf or Br2Ti.xsf
+You can replace CaO.xsf with any other structure that you find in the xsf folder, e.g. CsH.xsf or Br2Ti.xsf.

+**NB** Here for the tutorial we run the workflow in *testing* mode, where all the wavefunction cutoffs are halved to \
+speed up the calculations.
+For production please use the 'theos-ht-1.0' protocol or any other sensible choice.

 To get a list of all the AiiDA workchains that are running and their status you can use